sei-international/AMES.jl/docs/src/params.md

 |    ... |           ... |           ... | ... |
 |  y_*N* | potout_s1y*N* | potout_s2y*N* | ... |

 The sequence of values is converted internally into an index.
 For this reason, **values must be specified for all years**.
 However, **values should be specified only for sectors with exogenous potential output**.
-Other sectors, where Macro simulates the change in potential output, should not appear in this file.
+Other sectors, where AMES simulates the change in potential output, should not appear in this file.

 ### [Maximum capacity utilization](@id params-optional-max-utilization)
-Capacity utilization in the Macro model is determined in each time step by solving a [linear goal program](@ref lgp).
+Capacity utilization in the AMES model is determined in each time step by solving a [linear goal program](@ref lgp).
 By default, maximum capacity utilization is equal to 1.0.
 However, in some cases, capacity utilization might be constrained.
 For example, during a disease outbreak, some service sector activities may be limited, and during a drought, manufacturing plants that rely on cooling or process water might have to curtail production.
 In these cases, a maximum level of capacity utilization less than one can be specified exogenously.

 The maximum capacity utilization file has the following structure: